Fluffy Pancakes Recipe

 Instructions

-• Add the egg, vegeable oil, whole milk and vanilla extract to a large bowl and mix everything together.
+• Add 1 large egg, 3 Tbsp vegetable oil, 1 ½ cups milk and 1 tsp vanilla extract to a large bowl and mix everything together.

-• In a medium bowl mix together the all purpose flour, baking powder, granulated sugar and salt.
+• In a medium bowl mix together the 1 ½ cups all purpose flour, 3 tsp baking powder, 2 Tbsp granulated sugar and ¼ tsp salt.

 • Pour the dry ingredients into the wet ingredients bowl.
 Lightly mix the ingredients together until just combined.
 Do not overmix.
 The batter should have small lumps.
 Let it sit for 5 minutes.